 - Prescription drug coverage in Washington State

-Winter quarter waiver is now open.
-The students eligible to waive out of the mandatory insurance winter quarter are full time undergraduate students starting their first quarter at Seattle University or students who were part time fall quarter.
+Spring quarter waiver will open in mid February.
+The students eligible to waive out of the mandatory insurance spring quarter are full time undergraduate students starting their first quarter at Seattle University or students who were part time fall and/or winter quarter.

 To waive out of the Student Health Insurance Plan, click on the link above and follow the prompts.
 Enter all required information- if any information is missing your waiver will NOT be accepted.
 Upon submitting the waiver, you will immediately receive a pop-up message and email indicating whether your waiver was accepted or denied.